Students of the Dutch bachelor’s programme, see Geschiedenis van de Psychologie

 In addition to the history of psychology from 1600 until theearly days of cognitive psychology in the 20th century, the course also covers the following:

 An introduction to the theory and history of science

 An introduction to philosophical terminology

 An introduction, or re-introduction, to social history.

-1. Learn about the main historical conceptions of psychology from 1600 to the early days of the cognitive movement in psychology, and the basic philosophical concepts of knowledge and the world;
+Be introduced to the main historical conceptions of psychology from 1600 to the early days of cognitive psychology;

 Other students do not only need to register for exams themselves, but also for lectures and work group sessions.
 For information on registration periods consult the bachelor course registration